 I'm not a professional photographer but a passionate amateur.
 Well, passionate off and on.
 I can go for weeks without taking a single photo and then one day I grab my camera and take three hundred shots.
 Out of those hundreds of shots, there might be a handful worth keeping.
 I figure if I take enough photos some are bound to turn out okay.
 But that only makes sense if you're not paying for film.
 Much has changed since I was 8, maybe not all for the better.

 If I remember correctly, the following photos are images I've taken since 2008.
 Most of them were taken with a Canon Power Shot A720 IS, a typical point-and-shoot.
 I had to retire that camera in July of 2014 so now I use my daughter Bethany's Canon S95, another point-and-shoot, along with my Samsung Galaxy S4 smart phone.
 The Samsung isn't a great camera, but it's always there when I need it.

-Most of the photos were taken in Hawaii, but many of them were taken during family trips to places like Michigan, Kentucky, and California.
-A few of the photos were taken by other family members and friends, but their pictures are included here because I told them how to take the picture or I just stole them, manipulated them and made them my own (sort of).
-Looking back at these images, it reminds me of moments I shared with family and friends and strangers who were about to ask why I was taking their picture but couldn't because I'd already walked away.
+Most of the photos were taken in Hawaii, but many of them were taken during family trips to places like Michigan, Ohio, Illinois, Kentucky, and California.
+A few of the photos were taken by my daughters, but their pictures are included here because I told them how to take the picture or I just stole them, manipulated them and made them my own (sort of).
+Looking back at these images, it reminds me of special moments I shared with family and friends and strangers who were about to ask why I was taking their picture but couldn't because I'd already walked away.